hecko-yes/hecko.my.to/style-guide/index.md

 	- `/gɪf/` or `/dʒɪf/`? how about `/χɪf/`
 	- `color` or `colour`? how about `coloure`
 	- `autistic` or `with autism`? how about `be-autism'd`
+- sed replacement syntax instead of asterisks, e.g. `spike is best pony | s/spike/gummy/` (discord actually supports editing with this which makes it take a bit more effort to actually send it, i usually do a backslash before the first slash to avoid it)

 # deprecated